Solar and Energy Efficiency Finance Programs

 Since the passage of Assembly Bill 811 (AB 811) in July 2008—enabling local governments to create property tax finance districts to issue loans for energy efficiency and renewable energy systems—government officials, energy industry stakeholders and property owners have been eager to take advantage of the energy financing options enabled by it.

-In response to the surge of interest about this financing option, the California Center for Sustainable Energy (CCSE) hosted a workshop on June 2, 2009, that introduced local elected officials and staff members to a statewide AB 811 financing option called CaliforniaFIRST.
+In response to the surge of interest about this financing option, the Center for Sustainable Energy (CSE) hosted a workshop on June 2, 2009, that introduced local elected officials and staff members to a statewide AB 811 financing option called CaliforniaFIRST.

 AB 811 removes key financial barriers to the installation of on-site renewable energy and energy efficiency measures by allowing cities to provide low-cost, 20-year loans to eligible property owners seeking to install these technologies.
 The customer then pays more on the annual property tax bill to repay the loan.
 The loans are permanently fixed to real property, so that residents need not worry about their system’s break-even point and can pass the loan payments on to subsequent buyers of the property.